2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 #### Requirements

-This command requires `convert` be installed, this is installed via the package `ImageMagick` in centos and debian.
+This command requires the system support the `convert` command, this is installed via the package `ImageMagick` in Centos7 and Debian8.

 ## Tiff to PDF